I remember the feeling.

 Step 5: Always Include a Cover Letter

-You don’t have to make a career out of writing to include a cover letter each time you apply for a position.
+You don’t have to make a career out of writing to include a cover letter each time you apply for a position at a yoga studio.

 Simply introduce yourself, share a bit about your relevant skills and accomplishments, and explain why teaching yoga is your career objective.